vrangelramos/chama-backend-assignment-course-signup/README.md

 # Assignment: Course Sign-up System

-Below assignment consists of 3 parts.
+Below assignment consists of 3 parts and a presentation.

 The assignment is intentionally made too big, we suggest you spend a maximum of 5 hours on it.
-We would like you to demonstrate the parts you did finish, preferably on your own laptop so you can debug live if necessary.
-Please prepare a 15-20 minute of presentation, explaining what you did and especially how you would take it further to completion: we want you to not only demonstrate how you code, but also how you transfer knowledge.
-The rest of the time (40-45 minutes) we will talk about the assignment, how you did it and what are other ways of approaching the problem.
+Please prepare and send along with the assignment a presentation file explaining what you did and especially how you would take it further to completion.

 We will evaluate your skills in the following areas:
 - Dependency injection